Zubaidah bint Ja'far: Biography

 Gold Dinar of Harun al-Rashid mint in Baghdad Dated AH 184 (800 CE).
 "Second Symbol" (Quran 9: 33), Kalima in three lines across field / "Bismillah struck" in outer margin, "By order of the Heir Al-Amin, son of the Commander of the Faithful in inner margin, "Muhammad the messenger of Allah" in three lines across field.

 In 792, Harun had Muhammad receive the oath of allegiance (bay'ah) with the name of al-Amīn ("The Trustworthy"), effectively marking him out as his main heir, while Abdallah was not named second heir, under the name al-Maʾmūn ("The Trusted One") until 799.

 She also improved the pilgrim route across nine hundred miles of desert between Kufa and Mecca.
 The road was paved and cleared of boulders and she assembled water storages at intervals.
 The water tanks also caught the surplus rainwater from storms that occasionally drowned people.
+She ordered the construction of a series of aqueducts, later named for her, which provided water for pilgrims for over a thousand years.
+She had a qanat built which provided Mecca with water.

 Ibn Battuta, referring to Zubaidah, states that "every reservoir, pool or well on this road which goes from Mecca to Baghdad is due to her munificient bounty...had it not been for her concern on behalf of this road, it would not be usable by anyone."
 He specifically mentions the water reservoirs at Birkat al-Marjum and al-Qarurah.